 - lemon wedges

 Take the clams out of the oven and with a butter knife or other thin knife without teeth, pry open the clams.
 I open the clams over a bowl to make sure I catch all the juice that comes out, you will use it in the stuffing.
-Open up the clam, get rid of the top shell, and loosen the clam in its shell so it will be easier to eat.
+Open up the clam, get rid of the top shell, and loosen the clam in its shell by sliding the knife under the clam.

 In a medium bowl mix together the bread crumbs, oregano, parsley, garlic, grated cheese , 2 tablespoons of reserved strained clam juice, olive oil, and black pepper.